To stress or to rest?

-It is this time of the year when life becomes extremely stressful.
+It is at this time of the year when life becomes extremely stressful.
 There is an enormous pressure to fit culturally, socially and religiously into the demands of the festive period.
 It is essential to organise exceptionally well the times of Christmas celebrations.
 Special efforts are to be made to accommodate all the members of the family and please them all.
 Suitable gifts are to be provided to all which requires special selective purchases, hence the overload of advertisements which emphasise the right purchases for the right people.

-Of course as the resources are limited, bargains are to be found and considering the criteria this is not an easy process.
+Of course, as the resources are limited, bargains are to be found and considering the criteria, this is not an easy process.
 The credit card is eventually exhausted and the debt is increased (one in six people in the UK entered into debt in 2016 to manage Christmas shopping; uSwitch, 2016).
-These extra calories gained due to overconsumption of festive goodies are to be burned (19.5 million stone was added to the body weight of the UK population in December 2016; British Heart Foundation, 2016).
-Furthermore all religious traditions and ceremonies are to be properly fulfilled (there is over 89% increase from the Sunday service to the Christmas services attendance in the Church of England; Bingham, 2016).
+These extra calories gained due to overconsumption of festive goodies are to be burned (19.5 million stone was added to the bodyweight of the UK population in December 2016; British Heart Foundation, 2016).
+Furthermore, all religious traditions and ceremonies are to be properly fulfilled (there is over 89% increase from the Sunday service to the Christmas services attendance in the Church of England; Bingham, 2016).

 These are some of the pressures during this season.
 The stress has increased enormously and the demands keep coming.
 The adrenalin is pumping through our system as we constantly operate on fight, flight or freeze mode during this time of stress, waking up in the night to keep planning, calculating and preparing.
 It is not only our digestive system which is overloaded but our psychological balance is completely wiped out.
 The season of Christmas has turned into an overwhelming and stressful experience.
 However, the very purpose of Christmas is to provide rest which is spiritual in nature and has clear psychological characteristics.